Overview of the Ironman 70.3 world championship course

 The Land of Endurance™

-The IRONMAN 70.3 World Championship Course covers 70.3 miles of spectacular desert terrain, two billion years in the making.
+The course for the Intermountain Health IRONMAN 70.3 North American Championship St. George covers 70.3 miles of spectacular desert terrain, two billion years in the making.
 The course showcases some of the most iconic landscapes in Greater Zion.
 The experience here will expose athletes to an environment of extremes.
 In a land sculpted by persistence and determination, proven champions will navigate a path through two iconic state parks, five enthusiastic communities, and a fragile desert reserve as they rise to conquer one of the most prestigious and striking events in the world.
 Welcome to the Land of Endurance.

 Roka Swim – Sand Hollow State Park, Hurricane